Australian High Schools

 English is a compulsory subject in all Australian high schools.
 In most cases, mathematics, natural science and physical education are compulsory too.
 Some, such as mathematics, also have advanced modules for more ambitious students.

 The compulsory subjects are taught in all of the Australian schools that we deal with.
 There is also a wide range of optional subjects, which you will find listed in detail in the information section on individual schools.
 (See The Schools).

 Certain countries have particular curriculum specifications, so you should always check with your school first.
-For example, students in the German state of Baden-Wuerttemberg Germany must study two foreign languages.
+For example, students in the German state of Baden-Wuerttemberg must study two foreign languages.
 Choosing compatible subjects in Australia saves you from repeating anything when you get back home.

 Quality Standards for International Students

 ESOS.
 In 2000, Australia passed a special law (an “act of Parliament”) on Education Services for Overseas Students (“ESOS”).
 The ESOS Act sets standards to safeguard the interests of international students in Australia.
 High schools must meet the strict requirements of ESOS before they can accept any international students.